 I wired two sprays together to dress up and soften the vent hood.

 I love this little house that is covered with German glass glitter.
+It is a gift from a dear friend.

 Tiny ornaments adorn the fresh greenery.
 Don’t forget the little things.